-Is there any question about Champagne’s aphrodisiac powers?
-One of the world’s most potent natural aphrodisiacs, it is a symbol of celebration.
+Is there any question about the aphrodisiac power of Champagne?
+Surprisingly, it’s the health benefits of Champagne that help lead to its success as an aphrodisiac.
+(More on that later…) One of the world’s most potent natural aphrodisiacs, it is a symbol of celebration.
 (It should come as no surprise that this delicious little aphrodisiac was the great temptress Marilyn Monroe’s favorite drink.)

 Who can resist a romantic pass when flush with such a delightfully giddy fizz?

 Additional studies on the effects of sparkling wine show that those tiny bubbles not only tickle the nose and elevate mood but one of the benefits of Champagne is that it may support brain function.
 And a thinking, creative lover is a good lover!

 In a study on Champagne conducted at Reading University, it was found that rats who consumed sparkling wines for six weeks showed a remarkable increase in memory.
 The leader of this research, Dr. Jeremy Spencer, concluded that it was compounds found in Pinot Noir and Pinot Meunier grapes that caused an improvement in both spatial relations and memory.

 Although Spencer has yet to repeat the study with human test subjects, he believes that three glasses of bubbly per week could have an impact great enough to delay the onset of dementia and other degenerative brain disorders.

 But the health benefits of Champagne are not just in its effervescence.
 If you’ve heard of the French Paradox, then you are familiar with the research into the heart health benefits of red wine.
 This is due to polyphenols found in the red grapes.

 Yet most sparkling wines are blended from a combination of red and white grapes.
 It is a fact which prompted researchers to investigate the heart healthy benefits of Champagne.